 Homeschooling CO-OPs are growing in popularity.
 It allows students to meet with their peers, work collaboratively with one another, follow a structured curriculum, and cover many subjects.
 Terre Haute has a local Classical Conversations Community that meets once a week.
 This is a faith based program that reaches communities all over the United States and several countries world wide.
 Learn more about their mission here.
 Sharon, a local parent whose son participates in the elementary age program (ages 4-12), says it is a “very rigorous” program.
 She outlined the details of a typical day of learning.
 Students are classified by age and lead by a tutor.
 Each group is a maximum of 8 kids.
 They work on geography, history, Latin, science, and math.
 Time is devoted to Fine arts, music theory, painting, and exploring artists of all genres.
-To explore this further, you can attend one of their open houses.
-Kristin Schulz is the contact for classical Conversations.
-She can be contacted via her Facebook page.
+To explore this further, you can attend one of their open houses and/or contact the group via the Classical Conversations Terre Haute facebook page.

 Arrows, Inc. Christian Homeschool Group takes place in Brazil.
 They have a facebook group for their members.
-If you’re interested in finding out more how to join this group, you should contact Amanda Loughmiller at firstname.lastname@example.org or call or text 812-607-0463.
-She is the current group leader and would be happy to help.
+If you’re interested in finding out more how to join this group, contact email@example.com.
 Arrows offers a co-op of classes, small curriculum library, field trips, special events and holiday parties, monthly moms’ support meetings, and a monthly newsletter.

 Cindy from Arrows says this about homeschooling in Indiana: Homeschooling in Indiana is a great choice for some people.
 Homeschool families have various reasons for choosing this route and Indiana affords us the ease and ability to make that choice.
 We define homeschool as: 1) parent-directed 2) home-based 3) privately-funded.
 If anyone is considering the homeschool route, be assured, you CAN do it!
 And there are lots of resources and knowledgeable people to help you begin.